isabella232/sign-integrations.en/help/workday/trial-install.md

 ## Overview {#overview}

 This document is designed to help [!DNL Workday] customers learn how to activate a trial account with Adobe Sign and then integrate it into [!DNL Workday] tenant.
-To use Adobe Sign within [!DNL Workday], you need to know how to create and modify [!DNL Workday] items such as:
+To use Adobe Sign within [!DNL Workday], you must know how to create and modify [!DNL Workday] items such as:

 * Business process framework
 * Tenant set-up and configuration
 * Reporting and [!DNL Workday] Studio integration

-**Note**: If you have an existing Adobe Sign account, there is no need to start a trial.
+**Note**: If you have an existing Adobe Sign account, there is no must start a trial.
 You may contact your Client Success Manager to request [!DNL Workday] integration.

 The high-level steps to complete integration are: